chapmancbVCU/3x-1-Problem/README.md

 The second method takes the seed and completes a pass, decrements the seed by 1 and performs it again until it reaches 0 then finally quits.
 Then the time for all of the passes are reported in microseconds.

+For results comparing the M1 and Intel checkout the m1_vs_intel.txt file in the test directory.